How To Cook Boiled Peanuts

 Checking the peanuts

-After the peanuts have been cooking for about 1 to 2 hours, dip out two or three.
+After the pot of peanuts has been cooking for about 1 to 2 hours, dip out two or three.
 Allow them to cool and taste them.
 Tasting is essential in peanut boiling.
 Tasting the peanuts as they are cooking will allow you to know when they are both salty enough and tender enough.

 Peanut shells are compostable so rather than throw them away, you can either add them to your compost pile or even toss the shells into your flowerbed or vegetable garden.